|

 The texts are followed by a big variety of communicative activities, both receptive and productive.
 There are pre-reading activities such as discussions or listening to audio fragments which activate the students’ background knowledge, and post-reading activities such as answering , summarizing, reporting etc. Through the role-play activities students are exposed to real life situations in which they are prompted to use their own recourses of language and the new vocabulary, which has already been practiced.

 Students are encouraged to work individually, in pairs and in groups, which create communications between them and make the lesson less teacher-centered.
+In some cases students are encouraged to use the Internet for finding information in order to use it in their assignments.

 To complete their assignments successfully, students are helped by links within the site, leading to the other sections, where they can find useful, detailed instructions about how to write, for example, a letter, an essay, a summary etc. They are also given samples of documents and forms, which can be printed out and filled in, in the classroom.
 These help pages are written in easy language and contain additional exercises.
 This availability of immediate help is one of the basic reasons that make this site superior than a course book.
 Besides, help is given, not only in one skill, but all skills, while books usually cover one particular subject.